NatanMish/data_validation/README.md

 the `jupyter notebook` command, select the notebook you want to run in the `notebooks` folder and follow the instructions. **For running the different tools with all of the features available it is recommended to use `Python 3.8` and up**.
-2. Use Google Colaboratory without any pre-installation needed. to the repository's [GitHub page](https://github.com/NatanMish/data_validation).
+2. Use Google Colaboratory without any pre-installation needed.
+Click the link to go to the repository's [GitHub page](https://github.com/NatanMish/data_validation).
 Choose one of the notebooks in the `notebooks` folder and from the interactive view, click on the link to `open in Colab`.